-Your previous Walt Disney World strategies are worthless!
-Since Walt Disney World reopened, your strategy to have a great time has completely changed.
-Our previous blog post on 20 Walt Disney World Mistakes you Must Avoid has historically been one of our most visited posts on Modern Life is Good.
-However, many of these tips are now out of date.
-These are our all-new Walt Disney World Mistakes to Avoid during the reopening period of Walt Disney World.
+In 2021, your previous Walt Disney World strategies are worthless!
+Since Walt Disney World reopened, your approach to have a great time has completely changed.
+Our previous blog post on Walt Disney World Mistakes You Must Avoid has been one of our most visited posts on Modern Life is Good.
+However, many of these tips are out of date, and we have now decided to remove this post.
+These are our all-new Walt Disney World Mistakes to Avoid in 2021.
 Follow these tips, and you will have a great time at Walt Disney World in 2021.

 Not booking a Disney Park Pass

-To access your first park each day, guests will have to present their park reservation and a valid park ticket.
+To access your first park each day, guests must present their park reservation and a valid park ticket.
 Guests who do not have either of these will be refused entry.
 Now that is a mistake you will want to avoid!

 Not checking the latest infromation on Park Hopping

 It is your final day, and you saw a must-buy gift in the Magic Kingdom, but you are in Epcot.
-Park Hopping wasn’t available when Walt Disney World reopened but will be returning in 2021 in an altered form.
+Park Hopping wasn’t available when Walt Disney World reopened but has returned during 2021 in an altered form.

 Guests will still need to make a Disney Park Pass Reservation for their first park each day, and they must enter this park before trying to enter another.
 Guests will then be able to enter a second park during Park Hopper Hours.
-Park Hopping Hours are subject to change, but initially, they will be between 2 pm to close at all parks.
+Park Hopping Hours are subject to change, but currently, they are operating between 2 pm to close at all parks.
 Park Hopping will be subject to park capacity, and Disney advises you to check My Disney Experience for the latest information.

 Not creating a plan